 Get ready for some name dropping.
-How about venture capitalists Guy Kawasaki and David Morgenthaler?
-The rock star of the venture capital world, and the senior statesman of venture capital, respectively.
+How about startup expert Guy Kawasaki and venture capitalist David Morgenthaler?
+The rock star of the startup world, and the senior statesman of venture capital, respectively.

-For instance, in this particular radio show we hear Guy Kawasaki asking questions of the several other guests on the radio show.
-Here is someone who has written a business best seller and writes essays on his blog, routinely laying down wisdom.
-Then consider what Guy Kawasaki does for a living — he is a VC, which to some seems kind of like a god with money.
-To top it all off, he truly has developed a rock star following among entrepreneurs.
-Yet, what you realize from the radio show is that Guy has huge curiosity and seems unafraid to show that he does not know something.
+Guy Kawasaki was part of a panel discussion.
+At one point he asked questions of the several other guests.
+Here is someone who has written business best sellers and essays on his blog, routinely laying down wisdom.
+Then consider what Guy Kawasaki does for a living — he is an expert in startups, developing a rock star following among entrepreneurs.
+Yet, what you realize is that Guy has huge curiosity.
+He seems unafraid to show that he does not know something.
 It is a wonderfully genuine and unexpected side of his personality.

 For instance, David Morgenthaler came on the show at one point.
-David is the Founding Partner of the well-known venture capital firm — Morgenthaler Ventures — that bears his name.
-Even if you don’t follow venture capital circles much, your first clue of the man’s importance comes when you hear Guy Kawasaki ask in semi-awe when Morgenthaler is announced, “THE David Morgenthaler?”.
+David Morgenthaler (now deceased) was the Founding Partner of the well-known venture capital firm — Morgenthaler Ventures — that bears his name.
+Even if you don’t follow venture capital circles, the first clue of the man’s importance comes when Guy Kawasaki asks in semi-awe after Morgenthaler is announced, “THE David Morgenthaler?”.

-It just goes to show: even in the world of venture capital there are rock stars and then there are the “old money” stars.
+It just goes to show: even in the world of high growth startups and venture capital there are rock stars and then there are the “old money” stars.
 And even rock stars can be impressed.

 Question: What’s the secret behind Silicon Valley’s success?